go-gremlin/gremlin/README.md

 * verboseLogging denotes the verbosity of logs received from your gremlin server

 * pingInterval denotes how often (in seconds) the gremlin pool should refresh itself
+	* This keeps the Websocket connections alive; otherwise, if left inactive, they will close

 ### Querying the database